LangStream/langstream/examples/applications/query-couchbase/README.md

 The above is an example of a connection string.

+## Create a scope

+Navigate to Databases > Data tools tab.
+On the right hand side hover over the bucket of your choice and click the ellipsis that appears when you hover over it and create a scope.
+Do the same but with the scope you just created to create a collection.

 ## Create a search index in the database in the Couchbase Capella UI

 1. **Select Your Cluster:**
    - From the dashboard, select the cluster where you want to create the search index.

-2. **Open the "Indexes" Tab:**
+2. **Open the "Search" Tab:**
-   - In the cluster's overview page, go to the "Indexes" tab which can be found in the sidebar.
+   - In the cluster's overview page, go to the "Search" tab which can be found in the sidebar.

 3. **Create a New Search Index:**
-   - Click on the "Add Index" button.
+   - Click on the "Create Search Index" button.
    - Choose "Full Text Search" from the index type options.

 4. **Configure the Index:**